Generalized Anxiety Disorder

 If no physical illness is found, you may be referred to a psychiatrist or psychologist, mental health professionals who are specially trained to diagnose and treat mental illnesses like GAD.
 Treatment for GAD most often includes a combination of medication and cognitive-behavioral therapy.

 - Medication: Drugs are available to treat GAD and may be especially helpful for people whose anxiety is interfering with daily functioning.
-The drugs most often used to treat GAD in the short-term (since they can be addictive) are from a class of drugs called benzodiazepines.
-These medications are sometimes referred to as "tranquilizers," because they leave you feeling calm and relaxed.
+The drugs most often used to treat GAD in the short-term (since they can be addictive, are sedating, and can interfere with memory and attention) are from a class of drugs called benzodiazepines.
+These medications are sometimes also referred to as sedative-hypnotics or "minor tranquilizers" because they can remove intense feelings of acute anxiety.
 They work by decreasing the physical symptoms of anxiety, such as muscle tension and restlessness.
 Common benzodiazepines include Xanax, Librium, Valium, and Ativan.
-Antidepressants, such as Paxil, Effexor, Prozac, Lexapro, and Zoloft, are also used to treat GAD.
-These antidepressants may take a few weeks to start working but they're more appropriate for long-term treatment of GAD.
+These drugs can cause added sedation effects when combined with many other medicines, and they are also dangerous if mixed with alcohol.
+Certain antidepressants, such as Paxil, Effexor, Prozac, Lexapro, Zoloft, and Cymbalta are also used to treat GAD for longer periods of time.
+These antidepressants may take a few weeks to start working but they're safer and more appropriate for long-term treatment of GAD.

 - Cognitive-behavioral therapy: People suffering from anxiety disorders often participate in this type of therapy, in which you learn to recognize and change thought patterns and behaviors that lead to anxious feelings.
 This type of therapy helps limit distorted thinking by looking at worries more realistically.